cmcmaster1/rheum_biologics/DEPLOYMENT.md

    - Click "+ New" → "Service" → "Deploy from GitHub repo"
    - Select your `rheum_biologics` repository
    - **Set Root Directory to `backend`**
-   - Railway will use `backend/nixpacks.toml`
+   - Railway will use `backend/railway.toml` (Docker) or `backend/nixpacks.toml` if you switch builders
 7. **Deploy Frontend Service**:
    - Click "+ New" → "Service" → "Deploy from GitHub repo"
    - Select your `rheum_biologics` repository
    - **Set Root Directory to `frontend`**
-   - Railway will use `frontend/nixpacks.toml`
+   - Railway will use `frontend/railway.toml` (Docker) or `frontend/nixpacks.toml` if you switch builders
 8. Configure environment variables as listed above

 ## Monitoring and Logs